valentina-maggio/CV/README.md

 [Soft Skills](#soft-skills) | [Tech Skills](#tech-skills) | [Languages](#languages) | [Education](#education) | [Experience](#working-experience) | [Interests](#interests) | [Contact Details](#contact-details)

 I am a dedicated and enthusiastic full stack developer, about to graduate from [Makers Academy](https://makers.tech/).
 After 8 years working in finance, I decided to challenge myself and move to an industry where I can really make an impact on people's lives.
-I am motivated to join a company where I can share my passion and my skills, while consolidating and extend my programming knowledge.
+I am motivated to join a company where I can share my passion and my skills, while consolidating and extending my programming knowledge.

 ---